Probe CX: Outsourcing Services Provider of the Year 2020

 “The most recent of those included, only last week, our acquisition of Stellar Group, a wonderful market-leading company and previous recipient of this award.
 Between us we have won this award nine times in a row, a wonderful achievement.”

-The acquisition of Stellar means PROBE is now the largest and most diverse Australian-owned customer experience outsourcing provider, with more than 12,500 employees and 15,000-plus deployed workstations across five countries.
+The acquisition of Stellar means Probe CX is now the largest and most diverse Australian-owned customer experience outsourcing provider, with more than 18,000 employees and 15,000-plus deployed workstations across five countries.

 “At the heart of our business is a digital-enabled practice, a group of highly talented people who design and bring to life future operating models,” Mr Hume said.